machinat/sociably/website/docs/line-platform.md

 });
 ```

-The users will be logged in with LINE account in the webview.
+The users will be logged in with the LINE account in the webview.
 Check the [webview document](https://machinat.com/docs/embedded-webview)
 to learn more.

 ## Assets Manager

 [`LineAssetsManager`](https://machinat.com/api/classes/line_asset.lineassetsmanager.html)
-service helps you to manage resources on LINE platform,
+service helps you to manage resources on the LINE platform,
 like [richmenu](https://developers.line.biz/en/docs/messaging-api/using-rich-menus/#using-rich-menus-introduction).

 To use it, you have to install a [state provider](./using-states) first.